bmc/javautil/index.md

 # Building from Source

-## Prerequisites

-### Gradle

-The library builds with Apache [Gradle][], because Gradle's Groovy-based build files are more powerful and flexible, and much easier to read and maintain, than [Maven][]'s POM files.
+This software builds with [SBT](http://scala-sbt.org/), because I really dislike Maven, and I'm tired of fighting with Gradle.

-If you're building this library from source, you do _not_ need to install Gradle, however, as there are auto-downloading scripts in the top-level directory.
+If you're building this library from source on a Unix-like system (including MacOS), you do _not_ need to install SBT, however.
+The `bin/activator` script bundled with the repository will handle that for you.
+(If you insist on using Windows, you _will_ have to download SBT first.)

 ## Building